tgrrr/data-science-cheatsheet/source/includes/_stats-notes-final-exam.md

 - Used for continuous (interval) variables

+- Goal: Calcu_stats-notes-final-exam.md'
-- Goal: Calculating area under the curve
+g area under the curve

 Is: